-When it comes to analysing data and measuring performance, people tend to either regard it with passion, or see it as a loathed task.
-Luckily, the hosts we interviewed felt passionately about the topic and were able to provide interesting philosophies on what really matters to them, as well as some seriously creative ways to report on performance.
+When it comes to analyzing data and measuring performance, people tend to either regard it with passion or see it as a loathed task.
+Luckily, the hosts we interviewed felt passionate about the topic and were able to provide interesting philosophies on what really matters to them, as well as some seriously creative ways to report on performance.

 Podcast Success Isn’t Just Downloads, Its Revenue

-Jon says, “We have really good analytics for downloads, but not so much for plays.
-Apple is trying to get better with [reporting on] it, but even then, [the data is only] iTune downloads.
+Nastor says, “We have really good analytics for downloads, but not so much for plays.
+Apple is trying to get better with [reporting on] it, but even then, [the data is only] iTunes downloads.
 So, to me, lots of those things don’t matter.
 Honestly, I don’t consider episode downloads as results.